mahcloud/mahcloud.github.io/_posts/2014-04-09-rails-app-deploy.markdown

 working_directory '/home/root/mahcloud/'
 {% endhighlight %}

-The config file has a little more in it than that.
+The config file has a little more to it than that.

 [heroku]: https://www.heroku.com
 [fearless]: https://railsdeploymentbook.com/